• Skip to primary navigation

 Dough

 • Combine warm water, 1 teaspoon sugar, and yeast in a small bowl.
 Stir until yeast dissolves.
 Let it sit for about 5 minutes so that a foam starts to form on top.
-If a foam doesn’t form in 10 minutes, discard and try again with another packet of yeast.
+If a foam doesn’t form in 10 minutes, discard and try again with a different packet of yeast.

-• Sift flour into a bowl.
-Add salt and stir.
-Make a well in the middle and add the molasses, butter, eggs, vanilla, milk, and yeast mixture.
-Mix until a cohesive dough forms.
-It's ok if it's still a little lumpy and it should be sticky.
+• In a large bowl combine sifted flour, salt, and stir.
+Make a well in the middle and add the molasses, brown sugar, butter, eggs, vanilla, milk, and yeast mixture.

-• Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 45 minutes.
-Butter a 9”x12” baking pan while it rises and prepare the filling.
+• Mix until a cohesive dough forms.
+Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 45 minutes.

 Filling

-½ cup butter, 1 cup brown sugar, 2 tablespoons molasses, 1 ½ tablespoon cinnamon, 1 teaspoon ginger, ¼ teaspoon cloves, ¼ teaspoon nutmeg, ⅛ teaspoon sea salt
+½ cup unsalted butter, 1 cup dark brown sugar, 3 tablespoons molasses, ¼ teaspoon sea salt, 1 ½ tablespoons cinnamon, 2 teaspoons ginger, ½ teaspoon cloves, ½ teaspoon nutmeg

 Frosting

-½ cup butter, 1 cup powdered sugar, ⅛ teaspoon sea salt
+½ cup unsalted butter, 2 cups powdered sugar, ¼ teaspoon sea salt

 Notes